-Name, Present Position with the Company and Residence 1 Director Since Shares Beneficially Owned, Directly or Indirectly or Shares Over Which Control or Direction is Exercised (as of the date of this Circular) 2
+Name, Present Position with the Company and Residence 1 Director Since Shares Beneficially Owned, Directly or Indirectly or Shares Over Which Control or Direction is Exercised (as of the date of this Circular) 2 Patrick Downey President, CEO and Director BC, Canada April 5, 2011 5,267,000 Michael Halvorson Director (Chair of the board) AB, Canada February 24, 2009 5,104,518 Joseph Conway Director ON, Canada October 13, 2014 633,333 Rob Doyle Director BC, Canada June 15, 2022 112,000 Kate Harcourt Director England, United Kingdom June 28, 2018 45,000 Marco LoCascio Director NY, USA June 28, 2018 733,500 Charles Oliver Director ON, Canada July 17, 2017 120,000 Matthew Quinlan Nominee BC, Canada - -

-Patrick Downey

-President, CEO and Director April 5, 2011 4,869,000

-BC, Canada

-Michael Halvorson

-Director (Chairman) February 24, 2009 4,754,518

-AB, Canada

-Ronald Batt

-Director May 23, 2013 600,000

-ON, Canada

-Joseph Conway

-Director October 13, 2014 633,333

-ON, Canada

-Charles Oliver

-Director July 17, 2017 100,000

-ON, Canada

-Stephen Axcell

-Director June 28, 2018 -

-CO, USA

-Kate Harcourt

-Director June 28, 2018 30,000

-England, United Kingdom

-Marco LoCascio

-Director June 28, 2018 480,000

-NY, USA

-- 1. Information with respect to board committees may be found in Schedule "A" "Statement of Corporate Governance Practices and Diversity Requirements Other Board Committees". - The information is furnished to the Company by individual directors and is determined in accordance with applicable Canadian securities laws.
-These figures do not include shares that may be acquired on the exercise of any stock options, warrants or other convertible securities held by the respective directors.
+- 1. Information with respect to board committees may be found in Schedule "A" "Statement of Corporate Governance Practices and Diversity Requirements Other Board Committees". - 2.
+The information is furnished to the Company by individual directors and is determined in accordance with applicable Canadian securities laws.
+These figures do not include shares that may be acquired on the exercise of any convertible securities held by the respective directors.